accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ##### Special cases

-The criterion does not apply to overlaid subtitles (*open captions*).
+The criterion does not apply to embedded subtitles (*open captions*).

 ##### Evaluation methodology {class="disclosure methodo"}